anoopkcn/zenv/README.md

   help, --help             Shows this help message.

 Options for 'zenv setup <name>':
-  --no-host                Bypasses hostname validation during setup.
-                           (Equivalent to "target_machines": ["*"] in zenv.json).
-                           Use if an environment should be set up regardless of the machine.

   --init                   Automatically runs 'zenv init <name>' before 'zenv setup'.
                            Convenient for creating and setting up in one step.

+  --dev                    Installs the current directory's project in editable mode.
+                           Equivalent to 'pip install --editable .' command.

   --uv                     Uses 'uv' instead of 'pip' for package operations.
                            Ensure 'uv' is installed and accessible.

-  --rebuild                Attempts to rebuild existing virtual environment.
-                           Recreates the environment if it's corrupted or doesn't exist.
+  --no-host                Bypasses hostname validation during setup.
+                           (Equivalent to "target_machines": ["*"] in zenv.json).
+                           Use if an environment should be set up regardless of the machine.

-  --python                 Forces setup to use only the zenv-pinned Python version.
+  --python                 Use the zenv-pinned Python for creating environment.
                            Ignores the default Python priority list (see below).

-  --dev                    Installs the current directory's project in editable mode.
-                           (Equivalent to 'pip install --editable .').
-                           Requires a 'setup.py' or 'pyproject.toml'.

   --force                  Forces reinstallation of all dependencies.
                            Useful if dependencies from loaded modules cause conflicts.

   --no-cache               Disables the package cache when installing dependencies.
                            Ensures fresh package downloads for each installation.

+  --rebuild                Attempts to upgrade Python in an existing virtual environment.
+                           Recreates the environment if it's corrupted or doesn't exist.
+                           Use with caution.
+If you have changes then running the setup command again is enough to update the environment.

 Configuration (zenv.json):
   The 'zenv.json' file is a JSON formatted file that defines your environments.